junxit/us-congress-bills-111/metadata.md

 - Sen. Brownback, Sam [R-KS] (B000953)

+## Committees (1)

+- Senate — Finance Committee

 ## Actions

 - 2009-04-29 — Introduced in House
 - 2009-04-29 — Introduced in House
 - 2009-04-29 — Passed/agreed to in House: Pursuant to the provisions of S. Con.
 Res.
 13, H.J.
 Res.
 45 is considered passed House.(consideration: CR H4920-4928)
 - 2009-04-29 — Pursuant to the provisions of S. Con.
 Res.
 13, H.J.
 Res.
 45 is considered passed House. (consideration: CR H4920-4928)
+- 2009-04-30 — Received in the Senate and Read twice and referred to the Committee on Finance.